dprint/dprint/docs/home.md

     .propAccess;
 ```

-You may want to use both `"preferSingleLine": true` in combination with `"memberExpression.maintainLineBreaks": false`:
+You may want to use both `"preferSingleLine": true` in combination with this option:

 ```ts
 myObject.accessing.someProperty;